Shine Lawyers Main Logo

 Shine Lawyers - we're here to help

-Shine Lawyers has been helping people get their lives back on track for over 40 years, and have an outstanding record of legal success and customer satisfaction.
 We offer our services on a 'No Win, No Fee' basis, meaning you will only pay legal costs if your claim is successful.

-If you have been in a motor vehicle accident and think you may be entitled to compensation, contact the experts at Shine Lawyers either online, by phone or by visiting your local branch.
+If you have been in a motor vehicle accident and think you may be entitled to compensation, contact the experts at Shine Lawyers either online, by phone or by visiting your local branch

 Back to Resources